Eating Disorder Treatment and Counselling

 Total abstinence from food is not possible, as we all need food to survive.
 Through eating disorder treatment and counselling, awareness is cultivated about the specifics in which the individual is vulnerable to acting out with food.
 The goal is to increase awareness, establish and maintain healthy boundaries with food to promote recovery and health.
 Slips into addictive behaviour are likely for those seeking eating disorder treatment and counselling and these experiences are used as learning opportunities to re-establish boundaries and recovery priorities.
 This work may be done in residential, partial hospitalization, intensive or outpatient settings and participation in food-specific 12-step groups is often encouraged.

 At Health Upwardly Mobile, we provide Eating Disorder Treatment and Counselling with an outpatient and intensive outpatient approach.
-All new clients initially undergo our full comprehensive assessment.
-It is recommended that all 3 appointments be done on separate days to optimize the opportunity for you to talk openly and honestly with each professional and learn incrementally through each interaction.
+All new clients initially undergo our comprehensive assessment.
+It is recommended that all appointments be done on separate days to optimize the opportunity for you to talk openly and honestly with each professional and learn incrementally through each interaction.
 A comprehensive treatment plan will be developed throughout this process and shared with you as the assessment progresses.
-By the third and final assessment session, recommendations will be discussed, which will provide guidance regarding ongoing services at HUM, which includes individual counselling and group therapy.
-Referrals to external resources can be done as needed.
+By the final assessment session, recommendations will be discussed, which will provide guidance regarding ongoing services at HUM, which includes individual counselling and group therapy.
+Referrals to external resources will be done as needed.